dvalnn/ACE/lab1/report/report.md

 the individual LEDs and the hourglass.
 Instead, we can simply call the appropriate methods from the LedHourglass class API to achieve the desired result and focus on the overall project structure and design.
-This API also facilitates the creation of all sorts of visual effects suck as the blinking and fading animations required for this lab work.
+This API also facilitates the creation of all sorts of visual effects such as the blinking and fading animations required for this lab work.

 Further conforming to the modular design concept, the LedHourglass class is also